ngambip/Amazon_Delivery./README.md

 -   Delivery Time Analysis: The distribution of delivery times was plotted using a histogram, showing that most deliveries    took between 90 to 160 minutes.

 -  gent Performance: Agent ratings were compared with delivery times to show that higher-rated agents consistently delivered faster.
--  Vehicle Usage: A Donut Chart was created to display the count of deliveries made using different vehicle types,            highlighting the popularity of scooters and bikes.
+-  Vehicle Usage: A Donut Chart was created to display the count of deliveries made using different vehicle types,highlighting the popularity of scooters and bikes.
 -  A Pie chart was used to show that almost 75% of the orders where from Metropolitan
 -  Scartter graph was used to determine the correlation between Agent Age and delivery time and there was a weak                relationship of 0.26, meaning no effeect on    the delivery time.
 -  Another scartter graph was used to determine the Correlation between Agents rating and agent age and it gave a negative relation meaning it have compeletely no effect

 # Conclusions and Recommendations

 Based on the analysis, the following Analysis were drawn:
 -   Vehicle Selection: Scooter and bike deliveries were faster and more efficient in metropolitan areas, even in challenging weather.
 -   Agent Rating Matters: Higher-rated agents delivered faster, suggesting the importance of experience and performance in improving delivery efficiency.
 -   Weather Impact: Adverse weather conditions significantly impacted delivery times, particularly for scooter and bike deliveries.

  ### Strengths